Hopewell, Virginia: City Point

 The burgesses separated an area of the county south of the river, including City Point, establishing it separately as Prince George County in 1703.
-City Point was an unincorporated town in Prince George County until the City of Hopewell annexed the Town of City Point in 1923.

 During the American Civil War, Union General Ulysses S. Grant used City Point as his headquarters during the Siege of Petersburg in 1864 and 1865.
 Grant's headquarters, which President Lincoln visited, were located at Appomattox Manor, one of the three plantations of Richard Eppes, who cultivated wheat and other grains and held 130 slaves at the beginning of the war.

-His property included most of the present day city of Hopewell and Eppes Island, a plantation across the James River from City Point.
+His property included most of the present-day city of Hopewell and Eppes Island, a plantation across the James River from City Point.
 Richard Slaughter, a former slave of Eppes, escaped to a Union ship during the Civil War, as did all but 12 of Eppes' 130 slaves, choosing freedom.
 Slaughter recounted his life story for a Works Progress Administration interviewer in 1936.

 The City Point Railroad, built in 1838 between City Point and Petersburg, was used as a critical part of the siege strategy.
 It is considered the oldest portion of the Norfolk and Western Railway, now a part of Norfolk Southern.

+City Point was an unincorporated town in Prince George County until the City of Hopewell annexed the Town of City Point in 1923.
+Despite the evolving name, Hopewell/City Point is the second-oldest continuously inhabited English settlement in the United States after Hampton.
+Jamestown is no longer inhabited.